arnauddupuis/wocli/README.md

 ## Uninstall

-If you did install wocli you can uninstall it:
+If you did install wocli you can uninstall it by running:
 ```bash
 [adupuis@localhost wocli] $ sudo make uninstall
 rm -f /usr/local/bin/wocli.pl